dsnair/expressJS-examples/students/README.md

 - `[PUT] /students/:id` This route will update the student with the matching `id` using information sent in the body of the request.
 - `[DELETE] /students/:id` This route should delete the specified student.

-Have the student returned by the `[GET] /students/:id` endpoint include the cohort name and remove the `cohort_id` fields.
+Have the student returned by the `[GET] /students/:id` endpoint include the cohort name and remove the `cohortId` fields.
 The returned object should look like this:

 ```js
 {